srikrishnabs1993/booking-service/README.md

 **Prerequisites**

-- JDK 8
+- JDK 21
 - IntelliJ (recommended) or your favorite Java IDE
-- Bash environment with installed 'curl' or Postman
+- Recommended: Bash environment with installed 'curl' or Postman for testing

 **Preamble**